MileHacker Logo

 • Requirements: Minimum age 21 (surcharge under 25), valid national driver's license (1-2 years held), IDP for non-EU citizens.

-• A credit card in the main driver's name is needed for the security deposit.
+• A credit card in the main driver'it is called needed for the security deposit.

 • Companies: Major international rental companies have offices at Palermo and Catania airports.